Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 November 2025 13.38.09 UTC
+- WIB: Minggu, 2 November 2025 14.24.17 UTC
-- WITA: Minggu, 2 November 2025 14.38.09 UTC
+- WITA: Minggu, 2 November 2025 15.24.17 UTC
-- WIT: Minggu, 2 November 2025 15.38.09 UTC
+- WIT: Minggu, 2 November 2025 16.24.17 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: success
+Kategori: motivational